42% Households in NI are affected by fuel poverty

 Importantly it also includes a ‘whole house’ approach in terms of the dwelling itself.
 Identifying and installing a range of measures that will go some way to ‘fuel poverty proofing’ the house, rather than the installation of part measures as many schemes have done in the past.
 It is time to look at retrofit solutions.
 This will require a large level of investment and development of a costed plan involving all key stakeholders if it is to be carried out on any meaningful scale.

-Nigel Brady is the Director of Bryson Energy which is part of the Bryson Charitable Group of Companies.
+I am the Director of Bryson Energy which is part of the Bryson Charitable Group of Companies.
 Bryson Energy is the regional Energy Agency for Northern Ireland and is one of some 420 energy agencies operating across Europe.
-Nigel is a past Chairman of the Association of Irish Energy Agencies.
-He was also founder and Chairman of Drumlin Wind Energy Cooperative, NI’s first Wind Energy Cooperative.
-He is particularly interested in fuel poverty solutions and the role of energy efficiency and renewable energy in reducing dependence on imported fossil fuels.
+I am also a past Chairman of the Association of Irish Energy Agencies and the founder and Chairman of Drumlin Wind Energy Cooperative, NI’s first Wind Energy Cooperative.
+Looking to the future, I am particularly interested in fuel poverty solutions and the role of energy efficiency and renewable energy in reducing dependence on imported fossil fuels.